deepika-verma-12/dsw-well-to-well-correlation/README.md

 ## How to Run

-1. Clone the repository and navigate into it.
+1. Clone the repository and navigate to the project directory.
 2. Install dependencies:

 ```bash